ovh/docs/pages/public_cloud/compute/save_an_instance/guide.en-ca.md

 ![public-cloud-instance-backup](images/createbackup2.png){.thumbnail}

-Once the backup is completed, it will be available in the `Instance Backup`{.action} section.
+Once the backup is complete, it will be available in the `Instance Backup`{.action} section under `Storage`{.action} in the left-hand menu.

 ![public-cloud-instance-backup](images/createbackup3.png){.thumbnail}